torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 Why the Term "namespace"?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-    1. Why not "volume" for instance?  "volume" ran the risk of confusing ND (libnvdimm subsystem) to a volume manager like device-mapper.
+    1. Why yest "volume" for instance?  "volume" ran the risk of confusing ND (libnvdimm subsystem) to a volume manager like device-mapper.

     2. The term originated to describe the sub-devices that can be created